gazanas/Filtermap/README.md

 If you use SpringFramework and want to deserialize your request parameters in *Map<String, List>* you should use *MultiValueMap* in as your controller parameter.

-### Demo Application

-The functionality of FilterMap can be displayed in [this simple application](https://github.com/gazanas/FilterMapDemo-Spring)

 #### On Going